-283 City of Calistoga, General Plan Infrastructure Element, 2003, p.
+&lt;sup>284 City of Calistoga, General Plan Infrastructure Element, 2003, p.
 1-9.

-284 City of Calistoga, Sewer System Management Plan, 2018, p.
+&lt;sup>285 City of Calistoga, Sewer System Management Plan, 2018, p.
 1-1.

-The City provides sewer service to approximately 1,370 connections,286 of which 1,027 are single-family residential, 110 are multi-family residential and 233 are commercial/industrial.
-Inputs to the sewer system are mainly domestic in origin and include residences, hotels, and geothermal spas.
-However, tT here are also several restaurants, a micro-brewery, and two mineral water bottling companies that discharge to the sanitary sewer system.287
+The City provides sewer service to approximately 1,370 connections, of which 1,027 are single-family residential, 110 are multi-family residential and 233 are commercial/industrial.
+Inputs to the sewer include residences, hotels, and geothermal spas.
+There are also several restaurants, a micro-brewery, and two mineral water bottling companies that discharge to the sanitary sewer system.